certara/Simcyp-R-Scripts/Animal Applications/Multi Species Simulation/README.md

 ## How to run this example

-After downloading all the files, open `Multi-Species Simulation.R` file and run the script.
+After downloading all the files and folders, open `Multi-Species Simulation.R` file and run the script.